 Taking cuttings from plants and rooting them is a fantastic way to speed up the process of growing a new plant.
 Here’s how to grow basil from cuttings…

 Make sure you cut it below a leaf node (where a new little leaf is growing out of the elbow of a larger leaf).
 The cutting should be about four to six inches long and you should try to take it at an angle.
 You can cut just one or multiple cuttings to root your basil in water:

-Pinch off or cut the bottom two largest leaves.
+Pinch off or cut the bottom two largest leaves:

-It’ll look like this after you’ve removed the lower leaves.
+It’ll look like this after you’ve removed the lower leaves:

 Keep the water fresh, and you’ll have a nice set of roots growing in no time!